 The Company is dependent on additional financing to provide the funding necessary to meet its general operating expenses and exploration activities.
 To further fund the Company's business plans, additional funds will be required.
 The sources of this required funding may the sale of additional equity capital, the sale of a future metal stream or production royalty from a property, the entering into of a metal or concentrate off-take type agreement, the entering into a loan agreement, the sale or leasing of the Company's interest in a property, or the entering into of a joint venture arrangement or other strategic alliance in which the funding source could become entitled to an interest in one of the assets of the Company.
-The Company's projects in relation to these markets, and its ability to compete for investor support of its projects.
+The Company's capital resources are largely determined by the strength of the junior resource market and by the status of the Company's projects in relation to these markets, and its ability to compete for investor support of its projects.
 There is no assurance that the Company will be successful in raising additional funds in the future.
 If the Company does not have the necessary capital it may need to scale back or reduce its exploration plans or may have to forfeit its interest in properties or prospects earned or assumed under its contractual obligations.
 In addition, if the Company does not have sufficient funds to pursue its exploration and development programs and other plans, the viability of the Company could be jeopardized.